The Organizer #12 | Growth

 Malcolm Gladwell famously championed the “10,000 hour rule”.
 The idea is that you practice something for 10,000 hours and you’ll master it.

-The experts who inspired Gladwell were very clear, though: practice alone won’t cut it.
+The experts who inspired Gladwell were very clear, though: hours alone won’t cut it.
 You need to practice deliberately.
 This means you need to pay attention and learn from what you are doing.
 To learn, you need feedback, and to get feedback you need help from someone who knows more than you do.

 There’s loads to learn when it comes to nonprofit work, but organizations aren’t always great at creating opportunities for deliberate learning.
 When resources are tight, you don’t get a lot of feedback.
 The issues we tackle are often so complex that we can’t know what’s working right away.
 It’s completely normal to send off grant proposals into a void.
 On top of that, there is no checklist of “nonprofit stuff” to learn, so most people wing it.